 Boyne City, MI 49713

-The Alpine will remain open daily through October 19, before closing for the 2014 season.
+The Alpine has closed for the 2014 season.

 The first hole starts with a dramatic tee shot that drops in elevation to the fairway below.
 There is some room to the right, but the hole becomes much longer.
 A fairway bunker down the left will keep your greedy side honest.
 The green slopes from back left to the front bunker.